 o The FI Test can be accessed through this link: https://www.mfsa.com.mt/fintech/virtual-financial-assets/guidance/financial-instrument-test/.

 3. ESMA’s advice also outlines challenges related to inconsistent regulation of crypto-assets across EU Member States.
 Of particular note was ESMA’s suggestion that regulators should take a “technology-neutral approach to ensure similar activities and assets are subject to the same or very similar standards regardless of their form”.

-o Taking a ‘technology-neutral approach’ may imply that EU Member States should also be discouraged from creating unnecessary hurdles which may preclude passporting;
+o Taking a ‘technology-neutral approach’ may imply that the EU Member States should also be discouraged from creating unnecessary hurdles which may preclude passporting;

-o Although Malta has succeeded in providing legal certainty in so far as local laws are concerned, uncertainty still exists in relation to whether crypto-assets, categorised as financial instruments or electronic money, as well as services related therewith, will be allowed to exercise the European right of passporting across the Single Market, thus impinging on the comprehensiveness of Malta’s legal framework;
+o Although Malta has succeeded in providing legal certainty in so far as local laws are concerned, uncertainty still exists in relation to whether crypto-assets, categorized as financial instruments or electronic money, as well as services related therewith, will be allowed to exercise the European right of passporting across the Single Market, thus impinging on the comprehensiveness of Malta’s legal framework;

-o In this regard, ESMA observed that gaps in the existing regulatory framework for financial instruments, relating specifically to the underlying technology and to the definition of the term, need to be addressed for progress to be made towards the harmonisation of regulation and supervision of crypto-assets.
+o In this regard, ESMA observed that gaps in the existing regulatory framework for financial instruments, relating specifically to the underlying technology and to the definition of the term, need to be addressed for progress to be made towards the harmonization of regulation and supervision of crypto-assets.